mblayman/mattlayman.com/content/understand-django/2020-01-08-browser-to-django.md

 into your browser,
 you should see a welcoming start page!

-The other thing that we need is an "app."
+The other thing that we need is an “app.”
 This is (perhaps confusingly) the name of a Django component in a project.
 What you need to remember is
 that a Django project *contains* one or more apps.

-Let's create an app to work with:
+Let’s create an app to work with:

 ```bash
 (venv) $ python manage.py startapp application